dotnet/dotNext/docs/features/cluster/aspnetcore.md

-Clustered ASP.NET Core Microservices
+Cluster Programming with ASP.NET Core
 ====
 .NEXT provides fully-featured implementation of cluster computing infrastructure for microservices constructed on top of ASP.NET Core.
 This implementation consists of the following features:
+* HyParView membership protocol implementation on top of HTTP transport
 * Point-to-point messaging between microservices organized through HTTP
 * Consensus algorithm is Raft and all necessary communication for this algorithm is based on HTTP
 * Replication according with Raft algorithm is fully supported.
-In-memory audit trail is used by default.
+In-memory audit trail is used by default

+# Raft
 In this implementation, Web application treated as cluster node.
 The following example demonstrates how to turn ASP.NET Core application into cluster node:
 ```csharp
 using DotNext.Net.Cluster.Consensus.Raft.Http.Embedding;